-If a quorum exists, the (i) directors will be elected by a majority of the votes cast by the shares entitled to vote in the election; (ii) the appointment of Ernst & Young LLP; and (iii) action on other matters will be approved if the votes cast favoring the action exceed the votes cast opposing the action.
+If a quorum exists, the (i) directors will be elected by a majority of the votes cast by the shares entitled to vote in the election; (ii) the amendment to our Articles of Incorporation will be approved if favorable votes are cast by a majority of the votes cast by the shares entitled to vote on this amendment; (iii) Ernst & Young, LLP will be appointed as the Company's independent auditors for 2003 if the votes cast favoring the action exceed the votes cast opposing the action; and (iv) action on other matters will be approved if the votes cast favoring the action exceed the votes cast opposing the action.

-The Board of Directors unanimously recommends that you vote FOR the two proposals described in this Proxy Statement.
+The Board of Directors unanimously recommends that you vote FOR the three proposals described in this Proxy Statement.